 A huge community means you have plenty of apps for all sorts of things you can add to your store, and it allows you to control shipping and take care of the taxes quite effortlessly (and which merchant doesn’t want THAT!).

 The shops are very easy to set up since the interface is quite simple to use, and you have loads of marketing options you can use to reach out to your potential clients (there’s an app for pretty much anything you can think of).
+Shopify’s high-converting themes are also some of the best in the industry.
 Oh, and you can easily purchase a domain here for your shop.

 Shopify will charge you a 2% fee per transaction, but this may very well be worth it, to be honest.
 Getting a functional, good-looking, quality store is well worth giving up 2% because, in the long run, the features you get here are bound to attract more clients.
 No matter how much (or little) you’re planning on selling, Shopify is the place where you should do it.